peduarte/wallop/README.md

 # Wallop
+### Much more than just a slider

-Wallop is a minimal 4kb zero dependency slider.
+wallop is a minimal 4kb library for showing & hiding things.

 > **Important note**<br>
 > Version 1 of Wallop is not compatible with version 2+.<br>